codycodes/tfupdate/tfsourcer.md

 ## tests

 should match from a prefixed source of something to something else.
 I want to start with localterraform.com to a terraform cloud/enterprise source and vice-versa.

+Simple things to start with:

+- [ ] Do not change a source if newSource is not valid
+- [ ] Ability to change a single module that does not have a specified version
+- [ ] Do not modify modules which do not match